JQ100/dynamiccalorietrackerfooddelivery/README.md

 # Introduction

-This is the repo for Dynamic Calorie Tracker project
+This is the repo for Dynamic Calorie Tracker project.

+- The directory dynamic_calorie_tracker is the main module for the project.
+We implement code inside this module.
+- The file requirements.txt defines the packages for running the service of the project.

 # DB